lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 **Disadvantages**:

 - Space complexity of recursive function may go higher than that of a function with iteration, because the system needs to store activation record each time a recursive call is made.
+- Time and space consumption: Every time the function is invoked, it needs to create space on stack to store parameters, returned address and temp variables; pushing and popping data also needs time.
+- If time of recursion is big, performance will be low.
+There can also be stack overflow problem because stack size is limited.

 #### Tower of Hanoi